 Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.

-ADC 103 - CAD Basics 3 Tech Comp ADC 109 - Design Studio I 4 ART 105 - Drawing I 3 ENGL 101 - English Composition I 3 ENGL 101 Second Semester ADC 159 - Design Studio II ADC 103, ADC 109 4 ADC 112 - Construction Materials and Detailing: Properties ADC 103, ADC 109 3 ADC 160 - Presentation Techniques ADC 103, ADC 109 3 MATH 161 - Precalculus I (or above as per placement) FNMT 118 or MATH 118 with a grade of "C" or better 3 Mathematics ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 ENGL 102, Info Lit Third Semester ADC 209 - Design Studio III ADC 159, ADC 160 4 ADC 212 - Construction Materials and Detailing: Methods ADC 103 or ADC 109 3 ADC 221 - History of Architecture and Interiors I ENGL 101 3 ADC 260 - Advanced Presentation Techniques ADC 160; and ADC 209 which may be taken be taken concurrently, or ADC 163 which may be taken concurrently 3 Humanities Elective 3 Humanities Fourth Semester ADC 222 - History of Architecture and Interiors II ADC 221 and ENGL 102 which may be taken concurrently 3 ADC 253 - Environmental Systems I or ADC 254 - Environmental Systems II ADC 101 and ADC 103 or ADC 109 3 ADC 259 - Design Studio IV ADC 209 4 Science Elective 3/4 Nat Science Social Science Elective 3 Soc Science Minimum Credits Needed to Graduate: 64
+First Semester ADC 101 - Introduction to Design and Construction 3 Tech Comp

+ADC 103 - CAD Basics 3 Tech Comp

+ADC 109 - Design Studio I 4

+ART 105 - Drawing I 3

+ENGL 101 - English Composition I 3 ENGL 101

+Second Semester

+ADC 159 - Design Studio II ADC 103, ADC 109 4

+ADC 112 - Construction Materials and Detailing: Properties ADC 103, ADC 109 3

+ADC 160 - Presentation Techniques ADC 103 3

+MATH 161 - Precalculus I (or above as per placement) FNMT 118 or MATH 118 with a grade of "C" or better 3 Mathematics

+ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 ENGL 102, Info Lit

+Third Semester

+ADC 209 - Design Studio III ADC 159, ADC 160 4

+ADC 212 - Construction Materials and Detailing: Methods ADC 103 or ADC 109 3

+ADC 221 - History of Architecture and Interiors I ENGL 101 3

+ADC 260 - Advanced Presentation Techniques ADC 160; and ADC 209 which may be taken be taken concurrently, or ADC 163 which may be taken concurrently 3

+Humanities Elective 3 Humanities

+Fourth Semester

+ADC 222 - History of Architecture and Interiors II ADC 221 and ENGL 102 which may be taken concurrently 3

+ADC 253 - Environmental Systems I or ADC 254 - Environmental Systems II ADC 101 and ADC 103 or ADC 109 3

+ADC 259 - Design Studio IV ADC 209 4

+Science Elective 3/4 Nat Science

+Social Science Elective 3 Soc Science

+Minimum Credits Needed to Graduate: 64

 All General Education requirements are met through required courses (as indicated above) except for the Writing Intensive, Interpretive Studies and American/Global Diversity requirements.
-Therefore, in order to graduate, students in this program must choose one course that is designated Writing Intensive, one course that is designated Interpretive Studies and one course that is designated
+Therefore, in order to graduate, students in this program must choose one course that is designated Writing Intensive, one course that is designated Interpretive Studies and one course that is designated American/Global Diversity.

-American/Global Diversity.
 The same course may be used to fulfill all three requirements.
 View the courses that fulfill all degree requirements and receive a more detailed explanation of the College's general education requirements to help in your selection.

-- Students must complete ADC 101 and ADC 103 to meet the Technological Competency requirement. - Students should select Mathematics and Science courses at CCP that correspond with the requirements of the institution to which they intend to transfer.
+^{} Students must complete ADC 101 and ADC 103 to meet the Technological Competency requirement.

-The Division of Liberal Studies, Room BR-21, 1700 Spring Garden Street, Philadelphia, PA 19130, Telephone (215) 751-8450; or the College Information Center (215) 751-8010.
+Students should select Mathematics and Science courses at CCP that correspond with the requirements of the institution to which they intend to transfer.
+Students should select Mathematics and Science courses at CCT that correspond with the requirements of the institution to which they intend to transfer. or More Information Contact: ne Division of Liberal Studies, Room BR-21, 1700 Spring Garden Street, Philadelphia, PA 19130, Telephone (215) 751-8450; or the College Information Center (215) 751-8450.
+8010.